Table of Contents

 Age does not protect you from getting or spreading HIV.
 Practicing safer sex can reduce your risk of getting HIV.
 So can using clean needles when injecting drugs.
 For more information, see our articles, Safer Sex and Cleaning Works.

 It is important to prevent new HIV infections in older people by making sure that they understand the need for routine HIV testing and early diagnosis.
-The CDC now recommends that screening for HIV infection be performed routinely for all patients aged 13--64 years in all health-care settings.
+The CDC now recommends that screening for HIV infection be performed routinely for all patients aged 13 to 64 years in all health-care settings.
+If you are older than 64, you still need to be tested for HIV if you are sexually active.
 Additionally, it recommends that all health-care providers encourage patients and their prospective sex partners to be tested for HIV before initiating a new sexual relationship.

 Unfortunately, older people are often a forgotten audience for HIV informational programs.
 We do not usually see the face of an older person or senior citizen on HIV prevention posters.
 It is important for health care and social service providers to recognize and accept that their aging patients and clients are at risk for HIV.
 It is also important for providers to ask older patients about their sexual and drug histories.